Deep Convolutional Neural Network for Plume Rise Measurements in Industrial Environments: Introduction

-This paper is organized as follows.
-Section \ref{section.Theoretical background} gives a brief explanation of the theoretical information used in our proposed method.
-In section \ref{section.Methodology}, we provide a detailed description of our proposed framework for plume rise measurement of a desired smokestack.
-Then, section \ref{section.Experimental results and discussion} presents our dataset collection procedure, experimental results of the proposed method and evaluation results using different metrics, and calculations of the plume rise.
-Finally, conclusions of this research, our findings, and future studies are described in section \ref{section.Conclusion}.
+This paper is organized as follows—section \ref{section.Theoretical background} briefly explains the theoretical information used in our proposed method.
+In section \ref{section.Methodology}, we describe our proposed framework for the PR measurement of a desired smokestack.
+Then, section \ref{section.Experimental results and discussion} presents our dataset collection procedure, under-study site, experimental results of the proposed method and evaluation results using different metrics, and calculations of the PR.
+Finally, this research's conclusions, findings, and future studies are described in section \ref{section.Conclusion}.